upandatom96/fake-fan-adam/src/assets/werewolf/roles.md

 At night, the Doppelgänger looks at (but does not switch) one player's card and then changes based on the card they see.

+If a player receives the Doppelgänger card during the night, she is the role the Doppelgänger originally viewed.

 [To learn what each card does to the Doppelgänger, view the "Doppelgänger" page of the Compendium.](/view/werewolf~doppelganger)

 **The Doppelgänger's team depends on what card they see.**